 Physics: An Indispensable Pillar of Medicine and Health

 Physics is frequently underestimated in the medical field, as the focus tends to be primarily on biology and chemistry.
 Nevertheless, physics holds immense importance in the biomedical domain and is indispensable for numerous medical advancements and technologies.
-Medical physics, which incorporates principles from physics into medicine, encompasses a wide range of concepts including medical imaging, biomechanics, radiation, electricity, and magnetism.
+Medical physics, which incorporates principles from physics into medicine, encompasses a wide range of concepts, including medical imaging, biomechanics, radiation, electricity, and magnetism.

 Biomechanics, a field of study within medical physics, focuses on the mechanical properties of biological tissues and their interaction with external forces.
 It helps understand how forces and loads are distributed across the body’s joints and aids in designing implants and prosthetics that mimic natural joint functions.
 Elastic limits and tensile stress are important concepts in biomechanics, making the fusion of physics and biology integral to activities like yoga or Zumba.